luraess/geo-hpc-course/README.md

 ## Getting started
+Follow the instructions provided on the course private channel.

-Clone this repo (or download it otherwise) to run the example [/scripts/](/scripts/) and access the draft [/scripts/](/scripts/) to be completed during the course.
+In general, clone this repo (or download it otherwise) to run the example [/scripts/](/scripts/) and access the draft [/scripts/](/scripts/) to be completed during the course.
 Solution or "cheat-sheets" can be found here [/solutions/](/solutions/).

 There are two ways of executing a Julia script, from the Julia command window known as the [Julia REPL], or from the terminal shell directly.